Loose Legendrian embeddings in high dimensional contact manifolds: Wrinkled Legendrians

-Before defining a topology on the space of wrinkled Legendrians, we first define an additional singularity that allows Legendrian wrinkles to appear and disappear in families.
-Again this is completely analogous to wrinkled embeddings.
-We define a \emph{Legendrian embryo} to be the singularity given by the Legendrian lift of the embryo singularity defined in the previous section for maps $\R^n \to \R^{n+1}$.
-Again these singularities are generically codimension $1$ in parameter space and isolated points in the domain $L$.
-For reference, a Legendrian embryo is given in Darboux coordinates by

-with domain coordinates $(u, \vec{v})$ in a neighborhood of the origin in $\R^n$.
-As before, we allow Legendrian embryos whenever we discuss parametric families of wrinkled Legendrians.
 When a Legendrian wrinkle is born we add a new $U_j$ to the collection of Darboux charts which contains the Legendrian embryo, and it is required to contain the created wrinkle throughout its entire ``lifetime''.
-To topologize the space of wrinkled Legendrians we use the $C^\infty$ topology on the space of maps, together with independent $C^\infty$ topologies for the Darboux charts $U_j$.\\
+To topologize the space of wrinkled Legendrians we use the $C^\infty$ topology on the space of maps, together with independent $C^\infty$ topologies for the Darboux charts $U_j$, with the proviso that a $U_j$ is allowed continuously appear or disappear at Legendrian embryos.

-We claim that Legendrian wrinkles have a cannonical coorientation in $L$.
-A point on a Legendrian wrinkle is is given in Darboux coordinates by